mariojgt/skeleton/README.md

 ![image info](https://raw.githubusercontent.com/mariojgt/skeleton/master/Publish/Public/image/skeleton.png)

 # Skeleton
-This Laravel packages contain a very simple structure for any kind of packages development for Laravel
+This is a base package for laravel it comes with 2 options blade or vue inersia js

 # Features